 How to Fix Error 0x80070141: Device is Unreachable

-If you get an “Error 0x80070141: The device is unreachable” error while attempting to transfer or copy files from an iOS or Android device to your Windows computer, then there are a few fixes you can try to get rid of it.
-Most people get this error when trying to transfer image and video files.
-This article will shed some light on the issue and present you with several methods to fix error 0x80070141.
+If you get the "Error 0x80070141: The device is unreachable" message while attempting to transfer or copy files from an iOS or Android device to your Windows computer, then there are a few fixes you can try to get rid of it.

 Faulty USB cable.
-Without a doubt, hardware-related issues can also cause error 0x80070141.
 Some users have reported getting this error due to a defective USB cable used to connect their device to the PC.
 So trying another cable to see if the issue goes away is highly recommended.

 Pending Updates.
-Apparently, you may experience this error due to a bug in the Windows operating system.
-Users have found that updating Windows 10 often fixes error 0x80070141.
+You may experience this error due to a bug in the Windows operating system.
 Microsoft has released a hotfix to fix error 0x80070141, so make sure to check for updates.

 Outdated iTunes version.
 Many have discovered this error when transferring files from their iOS devices to Windows PCs.
-However, updating iTunes resolves the issue, so it has been largely agreed upon that the cause for error 0x80070141 might be an outdated version of iTunes.
+However, updating iTunes resolves the issue.

 File Explorer Glitch.
-A glitch within the Windows operating system and, more specifically, with Windows Explorer may cause an unstable connection between your PC and your smartphone or other devices, causing error 0x80070141.
-If File Explorer is glitched, it can’t maintain a stable connection between your external storage device and your PC, causing error 0x80070141.
+A glitch within the Windows operating system and, more specifically, with Windows Explorer may cause an unstable connection between your PC and smartphone or other devices, causing error 0x80070141.

 Too-long file names.
-It’s also possible for this error to be caused by file names that are too long.
 If your smartphone or camera creates files with filenames longer than 256 characters, then you can get the error 0x80070141 when transferring files to your computer.
 Hence, the names of the files you want to transfer have to be shortened to at least 256 characters.

 Table of Contents: